Dawn is a Canadian crafter skilled in textile work, weaving and toy making, among other arts.

 - If the hammock is for outdoor use, varnish the wood to give it a weatherproof finish.

-The End Supports
+2. Make the End Supports

 - Hang one metal ring from a hook.